Floorp-Projects/Floorp/docs/performance/memory/bloatview.md

 -   **Bytes Per-Inst** - The number of bytes returned if you were to write `sizeof(Class)`.
-Note that this number does not reflect any memory held onto by the class, such as internal buffers, etc. (E.g. for `nsString` you\'ll see the size of the header struct, not the size of the string contents!)
+Note that this number does not reflect any memory held onto by the class, such as internal buffers, etc. (E.g. for `nsString` you'll see the size of the header struct, not the size of the string contents!)
 -   **Bytes Leaked** - The number of bytes per instance times the number of objects leaked: (Bytes Per-Inst) x (Objects Rem).
 Use this number